qwqe198/Extend-the-Universeng-/docs/upgrades.md

 - canAfford(): **OVERRIDE**, a function determining if you are able to buy the upgrade

 - pay(): **OVERRIDE**, a function that reduces your currencies when you buy the upgrade

-- branches: **optional**, This is primarially useful for upgrade trees.
-An array of upgrade ids.
-A line will appear from this upgrade to all of the upgrades in the list.
-Alternatively, an entry in the array can be a 2-element array consisting of the upgrade id and a color value.
-The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).